-Description PIP
+Description PIP Rank

-Rank

 Slipped on ramp, wet conditions 1

 Tripped or slipped on various surfaces - dock plate, debris in the way

 Slipped on wet ground 3

 PIP prioritizes injury types by ranking three important factors and averaging.
-The PIP ranks the count of injuries, the type
+The PIP ranks the count of injuries (e.g., fall from elevation, struck by), and the number of time-loss days.
+Highest time-loss =

-Highest count of claims = Δ are noted with these symbols, when available.
+Highest count of claims = $\Delta$ are noted with these symbols, when available.